Using Google Cloud Armor Managed Protection

 6. Complete the required fields and submit the form.

-To file a claim for DDoS Bill Protection, you must prepare the following information:
+To file a claim for DDoS Bill Protection, your project must be enrolled in Managed Protection Plus Annual, and you must prepare the following information:

 • The billing account associated with the targeted project.